richardsonjm/example-rails-challenge/README.md

   - In this list simply display all the charges that were successful.
   - Link to show using unique_code (do not include rails generated id in the link)

-3)  On the view that the details of 1 charge found by the unique_code
+3)  On the view for showing the details of a charge (found by the unique_code and not id)
  - Show all customer info
  - Show all charge information